 So, while most high school students are at least starting to think about what kind of career they would like to have and the skills or degree they might need to attain that, a couple of questions to add into the equation might be: Where do I see myself living in the next five years?
 Am I willing to relocate to take advantage of better job prospects?

 The hot jobs

 High-skill jobs, which require a four-year bachelor’s degree at least, such as software developers, computer engineers, data analysts, physician assistants, software developers and petroleum engineers, “are expected to become the most lucrative and highest demand professions in the next three years,” according to a USA TODAY analysis of workforce projections by Economic Modeling Specialists Intl., a division of CareerBuilder.

 Significant job growth in most high-skill jobs is expected in four Texas metros, three in Utah and three in the Pacific Northwest with the creation of nearly 260,000 jobs.
 America's largest cities – New York, Washington, Los Angeles, Boston and Chicago – will generate 322,000 jobs as well.

-Houston, Dallas, New York, Washington, Los Angeles, Phoenix, Boston, Seattle, Atlanta and Denver are projected to create the most middle-skill jobs by 2017.
+Houston, Dallas, New York, Washington, Los Angeles, Phoenix, Boston, Seattle, Atlanta and Denver create the most middle-skill jobs.
 Las Vegas and Memphis are expected to offer a good share of new middle-skill jobs.